microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-get-contentstream.md

 ### Response

-If request is successful, response will have the file content.
+If request is successful, response will have the file content and http status 200 OK.

 <!-- { "blockType": "response" } -->